The Excel LINEST function returns statistical information on the line of best fit, through a supplied set of x- and y- values.

-As shown in the formula bar, the format of the Linest function in this case is:
+As shown in the formula bar, the formula for the Linest function in this case is:

 Once again, the curly brackets around the function show that it has been entered as an array formula.

-and the unused cells show the #N/A error.
+and the unused cells display the #N/A error.

-Further information and examples of the Excel Linest function are provided on the Microsoft Office website.
+For further information and examples of the Excel Linest function, see the Microsoft Office website.

 If you get an error from the Excel Linest function this is likely to be one of the following: